tdiprima/ML-Python-Projects/PyTorch/notes/make-multilabel-dataset.md

 That means that the first instance belongs to classes 2 and 4, but not to classes 1, 3, or 5.

+### Plot

 If you wanted to plot the dataset visually, you could try using dimensionality reduction techniques like PCA or t-SNE to reduce the 10-dimensional feature space down to 2 or 3 dimensions that can be visualized on a plot.

-However, since the data is generated randomly, it's unlikely that there will be any meaningful structure or patterns in the plot.
+However, since the data is generated randomly, **it's unlikely that there will be any meaningful structure or patterns in the plot.**

 It's possible that you would just see a bunch of dots scattered randomly with no clear clusters or groups.

 <br>